University requirements for graduate students traveling abroad

 - Go to the CDC website has health-related resources listed by country.

 - Find country-specific information on visas at the State Department website.

-- In general sample import/export is to be handled under a PI’s permit Check out U.S. federal government agency websites for more information
+- In general sample import/export is to be handled under a PI’s permit.
+Check the USDA Import/Export website for more information.